 While a traditional solitaire ring is always going to be a popular choice (we’ve got one a little later on you’ll love), the way this oval cut will look on her finger is going to make her feel extra gorgeous.

-3. Round Cut Halo White Sapphire Ring
+3. Oval Cut White Sapphire Engagement Ring

 As soon as we saw this ring, “family heirloom” came to mind.
 We love it set against white gold, but it would look equally stunning with rose gold or yellow gold.